 (Isn’t this the cutest 60’s looking toaster?
 Our old one crapped out a few months ago and when I went to buy a new one, this sweetness was waiting for me!)

-Behind the pocket door is our laundry room (which has seen some recent action too that I hope to share soon), a small walk in pantry, and garage access.
+Behind the pocket door is our laundry room (which has seen some recent action too), a small walk in pantry, and garage access.
 I LOVE the convenience of having the laundry room located right here in the work zone, but am grateful for the option to close the door on that clutter sometimes!The other side of the room opens to our small entry and front door.
 Over there, we have an eat-in-kitchen space, an original built-in desk area, and a gross old fridge (which never makes it in photos UNTIL TODAY.
 I cover it with artwork and pictures, my controlled area of complete chaos, to hide all the beige).
 I love having a table in the kitchen with kids and this vintage one that we’ve had since we got married is still indestructibly holding strong.
 Chairs are cheap knock offs that I’m completely ok with my children wiping meals all over.
 The desk, across from the table, is an original adorable and funky feature that actually gets a lot of use.
 We store art and homeschool supplies here as well as the day-to-day household office type stuff: mail, bills, stationary items, phone book, junk drawer, etc. I try to keep it clean since it is the first thing you see when you walk in the door, but it often serves as our cluttered drop zone.
 That hole in the wall is a pass-thru to the dining room.

 All in all, not a bad refresh.
 I’m so thankful we didn’t need to dump in more time, energy and budget into this hard working space to get it to an enjoyable place while we wait to spend a little more on new appliances and countertops.
 Here’s where we started and how far we’ve come.
 Way less beige, way more crisp… The plan is to continue with a bright white kitchen for “phase 2.”
 Mostly because it lets my unavoidable hoard of colorful vintage dishware and cookware shine.
 I’d love beautiful, moody walnut kitchens but really think the bright, light vibe we have now is the right move for this house…and walnut cabinets with the maple floors sounds over the top, right?

-Our next changes will be in a year or so and include white solid surface counters, some kind of colorful backsplash tile (why doesn’t these come in chartreuse – heartbroken), a new sink (white or stainless, undecided), a new white fridge, and a new cooktop (maybe with a gas conversion).
+Our next changes will be in a year or so and include white solid surface counters, some kind of colorful backsplash tile (why don’t these come in chartreuse – heartbroken), a new sink (white or stainless, undecided), a new white fridge, and a new cooktop (maybe with a gas conversion).
 We’ve considered building new cabinetry but honestly are pretty happy with the existing layout, and since we would probably go white again, the cost AND HASSLE don’t seem worth it.

 The only thing we might change with the layout is adding a few feet of counter space by moving the wall oven to lowers.
 But it’s such a cute detail and I’m not sure how much moving it would even improve our day-to-day.
 I love having an eat in kitchen (maybe one day we’ll make it a built-in banquette like this gorgeous one!) and I love the charm of that weird original desk so I wouldn’t want to mess with those spaces.